involucrata & karwinskii

 - ‘Romantic Rose’ a cultivar that has been around for the past 20 yrs.

-- ‘Timboon’ a cultivar found by Meg in Timboon
+- ‘Timboon’ a cultivar found by Meg in the town of Timboon

 - ‘Floss’ an early cultivar that brought to our attention by Sue, but hasn’t been promoted until now